 Crisping the prosciutto is the only true cooking you'll need to do with this recipe.
 Spread the prosciutto on a parchment paper-lined baking sheet (yes, the parchment paper is important here.
 The prosciutto is very delicate and you want to make sure it doesn't stick to the pan).
 Make sure each piece has its own space and is not overlapping any others.

-Bake at 400 degrees (F) for 10-12 minutes.
+Bake at 400 degrees Fahrenheit for 10-12 minutes.
 Watch carefully as you get to the end - this will go from crispy to burned very quickly!
-Let it cool once you remove it from the oven, and then you'll crumble a few pieces on top of the Peach Fig Salad before serving.
+Let it cool once you remove it from the oven, and then you'll crumble a few pieces on top of the salad before serving.

 Also, be warned... the smell of crisping prosciutto in the oven is one of the absolute best smells in the world!